-Note: Until the end of P87 (September 2011) science data have been processed by QC Garching with the best possible (certified) calibrations solutions.
+Historical note: Until the end of P87 (September 2011) science data were processed by QC Garching with the best possible (certified) calibrations solutions.
 The products were ingested into the Science Archive and delivered to the PIs.
-This service has been terminated with the begin of October 2011.
+This service was terminated in October 2011.

 The documentation of the GIRAFFE science recipe is kept here for its heritage value.
 All statements about science processing by QC refer to the status before October 2011.

 DPR CATG = SCIENCE, DPR TYPE = OBJECT,OzPoz or OBJECT,SimCal

 Raw science frame (Medusa mode); old CCD "Bruce"

 All Service Mode data in P80 (2007-10 ...
 2008-03) have the CCD

 glow background correctly removed (the bright top glow in the left image).
 Before

 that period, background removal was not enabled; after that period, there is no

 need since the new CCD has no such glow.

 Processed science data from 2008-01-18 and later, taken with the